-Written and first recorded by The Wailers (1967).
+Written and first recorded by The Wailing Wailers (1967).

 Hit versions by Johnny Nash (US #12/UK #13 1972), Diana King (R&B #53 1994).

-From the wiki: “‘Stir It Up’ was written by Bob Marley in 1967, for his wife Rita, and was first recorded the same year by Bob Marley & The Wailers.
-Following Marley’s return to Jamaica from the United States in 1967, The Wailers started their own label, Wail’n Soul’m Records, and released their first independent single, ‘Freedom Time’.
+From the wiki: “‘Stir It Up’ was written by Bob Marley in 1967, for his wife Rita, and was first recorded and released the same year by the Wailing Wailers.
+Following Marley’s return to Jamaica from the United States in 1967, the Wailers started their own label, Wail’n Soul’m Records, and released their first independent single, ‘Freedom Time’.
 ‘Nice Time’, ‘Thank You Lord’, and ‘Stir It Up’ (backed with ‘The Train’) were all recorded in the same year.
 The label folded shortly after, after which Marley began writing for American singer Johnny Nash.
 Nash used members of The Wailers and recorded several Marley songs on his 1972 album, I Can See Clearly Now, including ‘Stir It Up’.

 First recorded by The Wailing Wailers (1965).

 Also recorded (as “All in One”) by The Wailers (1970).

 Hit version by Bob Marley & The Wailers (UK #5/NZ #1 1977).

 From the wiki: “‘One Love’ was written by Bob Marley (with a later credit extended to Curtis Mayfield) and first recorded in a Ska style in 1965 by The Wailing Wailers.
 The song contains an interpretation of The Impressions’ song ‘People Get Ready’, written by Curtis Mayfield.
 This version was later included on their first singles compilation The Wailing Wailers in 1966.